MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-security-tenant-level-planning.md

 Some organizations have a requirement to do more than share reports with external users.
 They intend to share datasets with external users, such as partners, customers, or vendors.

 The goal for [in-place dataset sharing](/power-bi/collaborate-share/service-dataset-external-org-share-about) (also known as _cross-tenant dataset sharing_) is to allow external users to create their own customized reports and composite models by using data you create, manage, and provide.
 The original shared dataset (created by you) remains in your Power BI tenant.
-The downstream reports and models are stored in the external user's Power BI tenant.
+The dependent reports and models are stored in the external user's Power BI tenant.

-There are several security aspects for making in-place dataset sharing work:
+There are several security aspects for making in-place dataset sharing work.

 - **Tenant setting: _Allow guest users to work with shared datasets in their own tenants_:** This setting specifies whether the external data sharing feature can be used.
 It needs to be enabled for either of the other two settings (shown next) to take effect.
 It's enabled or disabled for the entire organization by the Power BI administrator.
 - **Tenant setting: _Allow specific users to turn on external data sharing_:** This setting specifies which groups of users may share data externally.
 The groups of users permitted here will be allowed to use the third setting (described next).
 This setting is managed by the Power BI administrator.
 - **Dataset setting: _External sharing_:** This setting specifies whether that specific dataset can be used by external users.
 This setting is managed by content creators and owners for each specific dataset.
-- **Dataset permission: Read and Build:** The standard dataset permissions to support content creators are still in place.
+- **Dataset permission: _Read_ and _Build_:** The standard dataset permissions to support content creators are still in place.

 > [!IMPORTANT]
 > Typically, the term _consumer_ is used to refer to view-only users who consume content that's produced by others in the organization.
 However, with in-place dataset sharing, there's a _producer_ of the dataset and a _consumer_ of the dataset.
 In this situation, the consumer of the dataset is usually a content creator in the other organization.